Last updated on August 7th, 2023

 Triglycerides and Insulin Resistance

 Let’s talk about insulin resistance – a concept that affects how your body handles sugar.
 Imagine insulin as the key that unlocks your cells to let sugar inside.
 In a healthy body, the cells respond well to insulin’s signal, and sugar is easily absorbed.
 However, when triglycerides are high, they can interfere with this process, making the cells less responsive to insulin.
 This means triglycerides and diabetes have a direct connection.
+Moreover, a research published by the Diatribe diabetes research website shows having high triglycerides or hypertriglyceridemia elevates the chances of prediabete & diabetes.
 The sugar in the blood leads to higher blood sugar levels – not something you want when you’re already dealing with diabetes.

 Challenges in Diabetes Control